 Why Work Options Fall Short

-F-1 students can work on campus for up to 20 hours per week during the academic year and full-time during breaks.
-Off-campus work requires special authorization through Curricular Practical Training or Optional Practical Training, both involving paperwork, processing time, and restrictions that limit real earning potential.
+Federal regulations restrict F-1 students to on-campus work only, for up to 20 hours per week during the academic year.
+Off-campus work requires special authorization through Curricular Practical Training or Optional Practical Training — both involving paperwork, processing time, and restrictions that limit real earning potential.

 The 20-hour limit applies to total work across all jobs.
 A student with two part-time positions cannot work 15 hours at each, and averaging is not permitted.
-Working 15 hours one week and 25 the next violates the rules.
-Universities track payroll hours and report discrepancies to immigration officials, leaving students under constant surveillance of their work activity.
+Universities track payroll hours and report discrepancies to immigration officials, leaving students under constant scrutiny of their work activity.

-The consequences of violations are devastating.
-Any unauthorized employment constitutes a failure to maintain status, and students found working illegally risk visa revocation and removal from the country.
-Even well-intentioned mistakes can end an academic career.
+The consequences of violations are severe.
+Under U.S. immigration law, unauthorized employment constitutes failure to maintain status.
+Students found working without authorization risk visa revocation and removal from the country.
 The system offers no second chances.

 Expenses That Accumulate Quietly